1. What is Homespot?

 How many properties can I bid for?

-You can bid for as many properties as you like in any advertising cycle as long as the property is advertised for the applicant group that you are in.
+You can bid for as many properties as you like in any week, if the property is advertised for the applicant group that you are in, and is the correct size for your household.

 How do you decide which bid is successful?